Lauenburg/GoThings/README.md

 ###### Execute binaries:
 To execute RCServer run:  ./RCServer\
-To execute the OTemperature and the IntegrateRCServer tasks run: ./filname <devId> <appId> <appAccessKey>
+To execute the OTemperature and the IntegrateRCServer tasks run: ./filname &lt;devId&gt; &lt;appId&gt; &lt;appAccessKey&gt;

 #### Port and handles

-The RCServer and IntegrateRCServer run on port 8080 Receive the counter with "/count" in case of RCServer and IntegrateRCServer.
+The RCServer and IntegrateRCServer run on port 8080\
+Receive the counter with "/count" in case of RCServer and IntegrateRCServer.\
 Receive the office temperature via "/temperature/appID/devID" in case of the IntegrateRCServer.